confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 subjects `<topic-name>-key` and `<topic-name>-value`, respectively.

-ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to enable using physical schema for data serialization.
+ksqlDB can also use [Schema Inference With ID](/operate-and-deploy/schema-inference-with-id) to enable using a physical schema for data serialization.

 ## Stream properties